 Nepal and India enjoy excellent bilateral ties.
 Founded on the age-old connection of history, culture, tradition and religion, these relations are close, comprehensive and multidimensional and are pronounced more in political, social, cultural, religious and economic engagements with each other.
-To add up the formal flavor to this historic relations, the two countries established diplomatic relations on 17 June 1947.
-The unwavering commitment to the principles of peaceful coexistence, sovereign equality, and understanding of each other’s aspirations and sensitivities have been the firm foundations on which our bilateral relations have been growing further.
+To add up the formal flavor to such historic relations, the two countries established diplomatic relations on 17 June 1947.
+The unwavering commitment to the principles of peaceful coexistence, sovereign equality, and understanding of each other’s aspirations and sensitivities has been the firm foundation on which our bilateral relations have been growing further.

 Nepal’s solemn desire to cultivate and foster the cordial and friendly ties with its neighboring countries are reflected in its long standing position of not allowing its territory to be misused by any elements inimical to India and also expects same sort of reciprocity and assurances from her.
 The open border between the two countries remains a unique feature of our relations.
 Frontier without restriction has greatly facilitated the free movements of our people to each other’s territory and enhanced interactions.